joshhuu/AI-Retail-Scheduler/README.md

 ## Getting Started

 ### Backend (Flask)
-1. Clone the repo and navigate to the project folder.
+1. Clone the repo and navigate to the project folder
 2. Create and activate a Python virtual environment:
    ```powershell
    python -m venv env